Burnham310/Octave/README.md

 twinkle = |c=(1_3_5) : [key=cmajor, bpm=70] : 1.., 1.., 5.., 5.., 6.., 6.., c., 4.., 4.., 3.., 3.., 2.., 2.., 1.|;
 ```

-Similar to the `_` operator for notes, you can let two sections play at the same time by doing `_` on them:
+Similar to the `_` operator for notes, you can letsudo apt install libglib2.0-dev
+ two sections play at the same time by doing `_` on them:

 ```
 melody = |[key=cmajor, bpm=70]: 1.., 1.., 5.., 5.., 6.., 6.., 1., 4.., 4.., 3.., 3.., 2.., 2.., 1.|;